Analysis | How far did Ron DeSantis’s loyalty to Trump go?

 A White House report recommending that Florida curtail the availability of indoor dining and other activity to slow the spread of the virus was reportedly muffled by DeSantis’s administration.
 On Tuesday, he appeared at an event to encourage restaurants to remain open, claiming — falsely — that restaurants aren’t a significant driver of new cases.
 (He also declined to refer to President-elect Joe Biden as president-elect.)

-Last week, Rebekah Jones’s home was raided by state police who seized computers she was using to create a stand-alone data tracker.
+Last week, Jones’s home was raided by state police who seized computers she was using to create a stand-alone data tracker.
 She is accused of illegally accessing state computer and messaging systems; she claims the state sought to silence her.

 In the end, Trump would almost certainly have won Florida no matter what the coronavirus death data showed.
 His victory was powered heavily by a shift among Hispanic voters in Miami-Dade County, where a 290,000-vote loss in 2016 became an 85,000-vote loss in 2020, as his statewide win margin grew to 260,000 votes.
 But with Trump leaving office and DeSantis sticking around for at least another two years, the question remains: Did his administration intentionally misrepresent coronavirus data for political purposes?

-In other words: did DeSantis’s loyalty to Trump and favored position as a keep-the-economy-open poster child manifest in less-dire death totals?
+In other words: Did DeSantis’s loyalty to Trump and favored position as a keep-the-economy-open poster child manifest in less-dire death totals?